 Project: Mission Kitchen Meals – Sustenance for Community Members in Need

 Organization Mission: The Sisters of Charity of St. Augustine arrived from France in 1851 to begin a legacy of responsive ministry in Northeast Ohio.
 In 1865, the Sisters established St. Vincent Charity Medical Center, Cleveland’s first Catholic hospital downtown.
 Since then, St. Vincent’s has evolved to meet the changing needs of the community.
 What has remained constant for over 150 years is the Sisters’ commitment to the mission of improving the health and wellbeing of the people St. Vincent’s serves by extending the healing ministry of Jesus.
 Still on 22nd Street today, St. Vincent’s continues to serve Cleveland’s poverty-stricken Central neighborhood and beyond, providing care and meeting needs with deep respect for the dignity and value of all people.

 St. Vincent de Paul Social Services, Inc.

 Project: Operating Support of Homeless Shelters

 Organization Mission: Our mission is to, with Christian purpose, accompany those in need one person at a time by focusing on shelter, food, and clothing.
-We hold the beliefs of unconditional service, hospitality, stewardship, and gratitude to be our core values.
+We hold unconditional service, hospitality, stewardship, and gratitude to be our core values.